 Address: 42, Muktaram Babu Street, North Kolkata 700007 (Nearest Metro station is Girish Park)

 The Sil family completed 150 years of their Durga Puja celebration in the year 2005.
-The Thakur dalan next to the marble palace is two storyed and dates back to the 19th century.
-The main Durga Puja began after the initiate taken by Khetramoni Debi, wife of Babu Ram Chandra Sil, a successful business.
-Kumari Puja is performed on the ninth day that is Nabami.
+The Thakur dalan next to the marble palace is two-story and dates back to the 19th century.
+The main Durga Puja began after the initiative taken by Khetramoni Debi, wife of Babu Ram Chandra Sil, a successful business.
+Kumari Puja is performed on the ninth day which is Nabami.